|

 My favorite fantasy

-was visualizing one spot on the floor far from the basket where I could always make a shot no matter what.
-Although I had limited basketball skills, teams wanted me on their bench just in case they needed
+was visualizing a distant spot on the floor far from the basket where I could always make a shot no matter

 that one special player to make a tough shot